 First, it has symmetrically laid out subdials (at 9 and 3 o’clock) versus an asymmetrical layout on the quartz model.
 Second, the date window is now located between 4 and 5 o’clock and has a round aperture — whereas the quartz model has a square date aperture located at 3 o’clock.
 Last, the automatic comes with a clear caseback.

-The Khaki Pilot comes is either a black or silver dial, with either a polished and brushed steel case on a steel bracelet or black leather strap; or a sandblasted steel case on a olive-khaki or black Nato strap.
+The Khaki Pilot comes is either a black or silver dial, with either a polished and brushed steel case on a steel bracelet or black leather strap; or a sandblasted steel case on an olive-khaki or black Nato strap.
 The case measures 41 mm in diameter by approximately 16 mm in thickness.
-The dial has a nice symmetrical subdial configuration and a silver metallic finish, along with easy to read numerals, markers and hands.
+The dial has a nice symmetrical subdial configuration and a silver metallic finish, along with easy to read numerals, markers, and hands.
 Cream colored Superluminova is used on the 12 and 6 o’clock Arabic numerals, all the indices, and the hour and minute hands.
 The sapphire glass is slightly domed and features an anti-reflective treatment.
 Water-resistance is 100 meters.

 Powering the Khaki Pilot is an H-31 automatic movement that is based on the reliable Valjoux 7753.
 It has a 60-hour power reserve (which is an 18-hour improvement over the Valjoux 7750), it beats a 4Hz and has an engraved ‘H” motif on the bridges.
-The caseback is clear, however, because of the design of the Nato strap it is a bit difficult to remove and to view the caseback without a strap removal tool.
-While, one of the best benefits of a Nato strap is the ability to take it on and off without a tool, and this does not have that, as a consolation the Hamilton strap has a few distinctive features that somewhat makeup for this: the strap has a metal piece on the end, and the holes are reinforced with leather — both of which prevent the fraying of the nylon fibers that typically occurs on Nato strap.
+The caseback is clear, however, because of the design of the Nato strap, it is a bit difficult to remove and to view the caseback without a strap removal tool.
+While, one of the best benefits of a Nato strap is the ability to take it on and off without a tool, and this does not have that, as a consolation the Hamilton strap has a few distinctive features that somewhat make up for this: the strap has a metal piece on the end, and the holes are reinforced with leather — both of which prevent the fraying of the nylon fibers that typically occurs on Nato strap.